nphan0114/HangmanApp/README.md

 A simple game of Hangman.
 Player will have 6 tries to guess the word.

 ## Pre-reqs
-Will might need to install CORS extension for API.
+Will might need to install CORS extension in order to retrieve API.
 I've tested with without the extension and received the follow error: `No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.`

     Chrome ext: Allow-Control-Allow-Origin: *